AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Is it possible to *dramatically* lower the variance of block production in PoW blockchains without altering incentive structures, compromising security, or changing the probability of generating a valid block?

 Yes.
 The method relies on the *structure* of the network, rather than the consensus protocol itself.
 Particularly, the network must be structured such that miners' choices result in decreased block production variance --- an emergent phenomenon.
-It's important not to try and make it artificially (e.g. by increasing the block reward with time-since-last-block) because you don't want ppl to game the system.
+It's important not to try and make it artificially (e.g., by increasing the block reward with time-since-last-block) because you don't want ppl to game the system.
 It's better to have a simple system with emergent properties than a complex system with those properties "designed in".

 Say you have a network with 10 chains: $C_0, C_1, C_2, ..., C_9$.
 If the networks are separate, then you have 10 groups of miners: $M_0, M_1, M_2, ..., M_9$.
 They have to choose one chain to mine on, so the distribution of miners is expected approximate the distribution of normalized block rewards + tx fees.
 The proportions of block rewards between $C_i$ & $C_j$ don't really matter, we expect the mining groups $M_i$ & $M_j$ will just sort themselves out due to market forces.
 For simplicity, though, this example assumes that mining rewards and the distribution of miners is an even 10% across the board.